atishayj2202/Catalogify-Backend/README.md

-# Innohack Backend - Google Solution Challenge
+# Innohack Backend - Innohack Hackathon

 Welcome to the Innohack backend repository for the Innohack Hackathon!
 This backend repository serves as the core infrastructure powering the Catalogify platform,offers a friendly interface, letting you access Catalogify's features easily on your phone.
 Search, manage tasks, and communicate effortlessly.